-The official name for the new tax is the Sugar-Sweetened Drinks Tax (SSDT).
+The official name for the new tax in Ireland is the Sugar-Sweetened Drinks Tax (SSDT).

-A similar tax is being implemented in the UK in April 2018 – The official name of the “sugar” tax in the UK is the Soft Drinks Industry Levy
+A similar tax was implemented in the UK in April 2018 – The official name of the “sugar” tax in the UK is the Soft Drinks Industry Levy

 Pure fruit and vegetable juices are not be taxed unless sugar is added.
 Dairy products will not be taxed either, nor will Soya, nut, cereal or seed based “milk substitute” drinks.

 Alcoholic drinks or non-alcoholic beer and wine will not be subject to the new sugar tax either.

 If a retailer has purchased taxable product from a wholesaler based outside the ROI; The responsibility rests on the retailer to submit the paperwork and pay the tax to the government.

 If companies take the right steps to make their drinks healthier they will pay less tax, or even nothing at all.

-It seems that almost all the major soft drinks producers have already reformulated their drinks so that they fall outside the Sugar Tax.
+It seems that almost all the major soft drinks producers have already reformulated their drinks so that they will fall outside the Sugar Tax.
 So it looks like the tax has already started to have the desired effect.
-Consumers will probably not see many price increases at all from April.
+Consumers in Ireland will probably not see many price increases at all because of the sugar tax

 Coca Cola did not change the sugar content of their “Classic” Coke – so there were price increases on this because of tax.

-There is a information about the tax for for producers or retailers on the Revenue website – here.
+There is more information about the tax for for producers or retailers on the Revenue website – here.

 How Much is the Sugar Tax ?

 Drinks with total sugar content above 5g and below 8g per 100ml will be taxed at 16.26c per litre.
 (20c inc VAT)

 Drinks with more than 8g per 100 ml are taxed at 24.39c per litre.
 (30c Inc VAT)

-Example – a 330ml can of Coca Cola containing more than 8g per 100ml will incur a tax of 10c.
+- A 330ml can of Coca Cola containing more than 8g per 100ml will incur a tax of 10c.

 - A 2 litre bottle of Coca Cola wil have a tax of 60 cent. (inc VAT)